 We’re all about Austin

 The Continental Automotive Group is one of the few remaining locally owned and operated, family-run dealership groups in town.
-While he has no plans to retire, Bryan Hardeman is proud to pass the reins of day-to-day management to his son Will and his daughter Genny who are working full-time for the Continental Automotive Group.
-His youngest daughter Joy, attended the University of Texas Law School, and is currently living in Washington DC.
+While he has no plans to retire, Mr. Hardeman is proud to pass the reins of day-to-day management to his son Will and his daughter Genny who are working full-time for the Continental Automotive Group.
+His youngest daughter Joy attended the University of Texas Law School and is currently living in Washington DC.
 Mr. Hardeman’s children have provided him with an eye-opening new perspective on how people now search for and purchase cars online.
 He says that when the family eats dinner together now, they aren’t talking about the world or social scene anymore – they have business discussions.